 - Helps better assess risk, improve security—IT organizations can use CMDB data to assess the risks to the business associated with known vulnerabilities on servers.
 That means your IT team can prioritize patches and secure the most critical vulnerabilities first.

-- Helps keep track of any changes in software—Data from the CMDB lets organizations know if there is any unauthorized or illegal software being used.
+- Help keep track of any changes in software—Data from the CMDB lets organizations know if there is any unauthorized or illegal software being used.

 Makes compliance easier, more accurate—Using CMDB data, IT organizations can make sure that the information about their assets is accurate and up to date in order to comply with such initiatives as Sarbanes-Oxley and HIPAA.
 By keeping a close eye on CIs and their relationships and continually monitoring them to make sure they’re accurate, your IT organization can better ensure that your systems and their components comply with legislative mandates.